mblumtritt/parse-argv/ReadMe.md

 ## Description

 Just write the help text for your application and ParseArgv will take care of the command line for you.
-It's kind of the reverse of OptParse, where you code a lot to get a parser with help text support.
+It's kind of the reverse of OptParse, where you code a lot to get a command line parser with help text support.
 ParseArgv works for simple commands, as well as for CLI with subcommands (git-like apps).

 ## TODO